-- “Thank you” landing pages: Pages used to show gratitude to a newly converted lead with a sincere “thanks,” and to direct that lead to the next stage in the marketing funnel.
+Show gratitude to a newly converted lead with a sincere “thanks,” and to direct that lead to the next stage in the marketing funnel.
 They’re best used throughout the funnel as a follow-up page after each conversion.

-- Webinar landing pages: Pages used by marketers to compel visitors to attend a webinar, a form of content that research shows are one of the most engaging.
+Are used by marketers to compel visitors to attend a webinar, a form of content that research shows are one of the most engaging.
 They can be used effectively at all stages of the marketing funnel.

-- Ebook landing pages: Pages that offer an ebook — a versatile resource used by leading marketers at the top and middle of the funnel to earn prospect information in exchange for a download.
+Offer an ebook — a versatile resource used by leading marketers at the top and middle of the funnel to earn prospect information in exchange for a download.

-- App landing pages: Pages used to convince visitors to download an application.
+Are used to convince visitors to download an application.
 They’re most effective at the middle and bottom of the funnel.

 Not sure what your goal is, or where your visitors are in the marketing funnel?
 Learn more about the buyer’s journey here and what your prospects expect at each stage.